 It’s about using the power of your genetic health insight to facilitate a personalised and integrated approach to making optimal health a reality.

 Get in touch, if you're curious to learn more about your genetic health and how it can support your overall goals.

-And if you have a health condition that you'd like help with, you can learn more about my approach over on The Functional Medicine Clinic page.
+And if you have a health condition that you'd like help with, you can learn more about my approach over on The Functional Health Clinic page.